Language and communication

 Some people can quickly become overloaded with too much language

-• Chunk information, giving instructions containing one – two key words at a time e.g. “get the plates” or “read the story, then answer the questions
+• Chunk information, giving instructions containing one or two key words at a time e.g. “get the plates” or “read the paragraph, then answer the questions”

 • Keep vocabulary simple